BrailleGov/CatchiiLikesDick/README.md

 # Blackjack Website

-This repository contains a simple Blackjack game built with HTML, Tailwind CSS and vanilla JavaScript.
-The interface is dark-themed and responsive with subtle animations from animate.css.
+A sleek dark‑themed Blackjack game built with plain HTML, Tailwind CSS and vanilla JavaScript.
+The interface uses GSAP for smooth animations and Howler.js for lightweight sound effects.
+Everything runs directly in the browser with no build tools.

 Open `blackjack/index.html` in your browser to play.